Tag: mercy

 Psalm 22:25–31; Amos 8:11–13; Acts 8:9–25

 The diminished place in American society that the American church is finally beginning to truly wrestle with is where the church was in many other Western countries many decades ago.
-As it processes what this means, the American church what it means when “its place” is not the one of nor power.
+As it processes what this means, the American church what it means when “its place” is not the one of honor nor .

 God, however, isn’t as concerned about the church, per se, but about its people.
-The people (e.g., the descendants of Psalm 22:30) will still proclaim the glory, , and of God.
+The people (e.g., the descendants of Psalm 22:30) will still proclaim the glory, , and love of God.
 How it’s done, however, will be changing rapidly over the next few years.
 This isn’t the first time.

 The Western church may be in such a place.
 On the other hand, some of the Western churches aren’t experiencing decline; they are experiencing revival!
 While they are the exception, it just shows that God is moving.